An analytic calculus for intuitionistic belief: Introduction

 In the same work, it is given a very quick proof of the strong normalization theorem for that very natural deduction calculus, and it is shown that the belief modality can be interpreted also as a specific pointed monoidal endofunctor on the syntactic category of $\mathsf{IEL}^{-}$-proofs.

 In the present paper, we \emph{prove something more}.
-We address the question of \textbf{analyticity} for $\mathsf{IEL}^{-}$, and in order to achieve a precise result, we will develop a \textbf{different and modular proof} of \textbf{strong normalization}, from which we are able to derive in a the \textbf{subformula property} of normal $\mathsf{IEL}^{-}$-deductions.
+We address the question of \textbf{analyticity} for $\mathsf{IEL}^{-}$, and in order to achieve a precise result, we will develop a \textbf{different proof} of \textbf{strong normalization}, from which we are able to derive the \textbf{subformula property} of normal $\mathsf{IEL}^{-}$-deductions.

 By using this full normalization result, we give then \textbf{syntactic proofs} of several \textbf{proof-theoretic properties} for the system and investigate the structural behaviour of our natural deduction for intuitionistic belief.